mangadrawing123/Diamond-Text/README.md

 - need to do some grid practice, youtbe code along 1 hour:
 - enter button on the middle?
 - darkmode:?
+- my own text editr that sepearte panel liek in clip studi when I pressed two enter, focus on writing only , center text editor
 - ctrl + enter in case:
 - NEXT PROJECT: timer like iphone and youtube on teh side
 - aling all panel in center?